 Personal structures make home office work easier or more difficult

 A lot has to do with how every single person on the team “ticks” like that.
 Depending on which personal strengths are dominant, we behave differently.
-In addition, strengths determine what we need to approach tasks with motivation and verve in the “isolation” of the home office.
+Also, strengths determine what we need to approach tasks with motivation and verve in the “isolation” of the home office.
 Many a person may also be struggling with their fears and would actually need much more closeness than is currently required.

-The good news is that closeness does not necessarily have to do with physical presence.
+The good news is that closeness does not necessarily have to do with a physical presence.
 Even digitally, it is possible to create and strengthen emotional closeness and team spirit.

 5 tips for managers and employees